Economy of Croatia: Financial condition

-Data
+Macroeconomic statistics

 The following table shows the main economic indicators for the period 2000–2024 according to the Croatian Bureau of Statistics.
 The purchasing power parity (PPP) conversion factors are based on IMF estimates.
 Croatian government debt values are published by the Croatian National Bank.
 Indicators for 2024-2027 are provided by the IMF, specifically the World Economic Outlook (April 2024).